 The spouse and any unmarried children under the age of 21 of a student in F-1 or J-1 status are eligible for either F-2 or J-2 status.
-Students may submit the following documents to the ISO to request that F-2 Forms I-20 or J-2 Forms DS-2019 be issued for a spouse and/or children:
+Students may request from the ISO the F-2 Forms I-20 or J-2 Forms DS-2019 be issued for a spouse and/or children:

 The student must document additional annual funds in the amount's outlined in the

 Additional funds Required:

 Study & Employment

 Individuals in F-2 status are eligible to pursue post-secondary education on a less than full-time basis only.
 Full-time study requires a change of status to F-1, or another qualifying status.